campfire-digital-services/liferay-dm-folder-downloader/README.md

-# Liferay Documents and Media Folder Download Hook
+# Liferay Documents and Media Folder Downloader

-*liferay-dm-folder-download-hook*
+*liferay-dm-folder-downloader*

 This project provides a Liferay Portal plugin to download the contents of a Documents and Media folder (and subfolders) as a ZIP file.